paulowe/gcp/cloud-bigtable.md

 - Supports Apache HBASE API
 - Processing is separated from storage
 - Data storage is massively scalable (scales up well)
-- Minimum 3 nodes required
 - Operational and Analytical apps because it supports high throughput and low latency
 - Learns to **adjust to frequent access patterns** and evenly distribute workloads among nodes
-- Linear scaling throughput performance per Bigtable node added
+- Big Table **scales up** well.
+Linear scaling throughput performance per Bigtable node added.
+- Smallest Bigtable cluster has **Minimum of 3 nodes** (can handle 30,000 operations/s).
+You pay for 3 nodes whether in use or not.

 ## Cloud Bigtable storage model